Nide17/fiveCfunctions/README.md

 - Clone this repository to get the stringFunctions.c program.
 - Run the stringFunctions.c program from its containing directory to get the better of it.
+- Note that the following header files needs to be included:
+#include <stdio.h>   // for inputs and outputs
+#include <stdbool.h> // for using booleans
+#include <string.h>  // For using string functions
+#include <ctype.h>   // declares a set of functions to classify (and transform) individual characters. - tolower
 - Check if it has effects.
 - Happy exploration!!